addu390/addu390.github.io/_posts/2026-02-21-flink-internals.md

 category: System Wisdom
 ---

+<p>Apache Flink's official documentation and blog posts are comprehensive, but tend to be fragmented across different examples and cover the breadth of different components in isolation.
+The approach taken here is to follow a single reference Flink job end-to-end, through every component and moving part it touches, keeping the discussion grounded in the example, rather than attempting broad coverage of Flink's full capabilities.
+The tradeoff is intentional: depth over breadth.</p>

 <h3>1.
 Components</h3>

 <p>A running Flink system has two sides: the user-facing side and the system side.</p>